JordanAceto/VCF_plug_in_boards/mutron_III_plug_in_board/README.md

 - A bipolar 12 volt power supply is required.
 This will typically come from the motherboard.

 ## Calibration
 - RV1 (depth trim): trims the depth of incoming frequency CV signals.
-Turn CW for greater depth and CCW for less depth.
 Adjust to taste.
 - RV2 (center trim): trims the center frequency of the filter.
-Turn CW for higher center frequency and CCW for lower center frequency.
 Adjust to taste.
 - RV3 (feedback trim): trims the maximum amount of feedback.
 The Mutron-III style state variable filter does not self oscillate, so just adjust this to taste.

 ## Filter mode selection